Centers and Institutes

 The Center for International Law supports all areas of international law, deriving much of its strength from interaction with New York’s corporate, commercial trade, humanitarian, and legal sectors.

-The Center for New York City Law, a one-of-a-kind-program, disseminates information about New York City’s laws, rules, and procedures; sponsors publications, symposia, and conferences on city governance topics; and suggests reforms to make city government more effective and efficient.
+The Center for New York City and State Law is a one-of-its-kind civic engagement hub, providing exploration, explanation, and analysis of New York City and State government, policy, and law through written publications, public events, and podcasts, and suggests reforms to make government more effective and efficient.

 The Center for Real Estate Studies allows students to study both the private practice and public regulation of real estate.
 Through an engaged and accomplished faculty, the Center offers an extensive selection of courses, advanced seminars, independent study projects, and externships in governmental offices and real estate firms.